 But is it really some kind of apparition or just the results of her family's dark's secrets finally coming out to the open?

-Just plain good stuff all around.
+In other words, Peur(s) Du Noir is just plain good stuff all around.

 Chemicals get dumped into the Han River,